 Fast forward to 2016.
 Despite the Supreme Court more than a dozen years ago stating that oral and anal sex cannot be the basis of criminal charges, Mississippi continues to require people conviction of such charges to register as sex offenders for at least twenty five years.

 Many states still have these unenforceable anti-sodomy laws on the books, but no one can bring a challenge to strike them down because the states are not enforcing them.
 Except Mississippi.
 This case is a rare example of a state still trying to criminalize oral and anal sex despite the Supreme Court's clear command.
-But it also present the rare opportunity to challenge one of these laws head on with plaintiffs who are directly affected by it.
+But it also presents the rare opportunity to challenge one of these laws head on with plaintiffs who are directly affected by it.

 I'm excited to work on this case with the wonderful attorneys at the Center for Constitutional Rights (where I worked for five years) and Rob mcDuff and Jake Howard of the esteemed McDuff & Byrd in Jackson, Mississippi.